Ted Cruz Says Democrats Want Texas To Be Like California, 'Right Down To Tofu, And Silicon, And Dyed Hair'

 “She’s wonderful, but I brought her to the great state of Texas,” Senator Cruz said.

 In the state of Texas, Cruz is competing against Democrat Beto O’Rourke.
-O’Rourke’s campaign has received national attention, and the Democrat is – according to recent NBC News/Marist Poll survey – within four points of Cruz.
+O’Rourke’s campaign has received national attention, and the Democrat is, according to recent NBC News/Marist Poll survey, within four points of Cruz.
 Only 6 percent of voters are undecided, 45 percent support O’Rourke, and 49 percent support Cruz.

 If O’Rourke were to win, he would be the first Democrat to win a statewide seat in Texas since 1994.